ClouDesire/docusaurus/docs/onboarding.md

 #### How to test the customer experience on the Staging Marketplace

-In order to fully test your integration source code, once you have finished the application onboarding process we strongly suggest you to:
+To fully test your integration source code, once you have finished the application onboarding process we strongly suggest you to:

 * register to the staging marketplace as a new _customer_